 FEEDBACK / ACTIONS

-DOA Team Leaders to provide information and support to applicants to manage expectations and raise awareness of the average times for the duration of the technical investigation phase.
+- DOA Team Leaders to continue to provide information and support to applicants to manage expectations and to raise awareness of the average times for the duration of the technical investigation phase.

 Purpose: To evaluate the safety promotion products developed by the European Strategic Safety Initiative (ESSI) and EASA.
 ESSI consists of the European Commercial Aviation Safety Team (ECAST), the European Helicopter Safety Team (EHEST) and the European General Aviation Safety Team (EGAST).